OUR BOARD & STAFF

 Morgan joined the Barns of Rose Hill in 2012 and became Programs Director in 2013.
 She is responsible for booking, producing, and marketing events and programs at the Barns in coordination with the Executive Director and Programs Committee of the Board.
 Morgan is a professional musician, band member and principal manager of the popular band, Furnace Mountain, and performs extensively in the United States and internationally.
 She teaches mandolin and guitar to local students.
 Morgan also coordinates more than 200 volunteers for the annual River & Roots Festival and Watermelon Park Festival in Clarke County.

-Nathan Borger, Assistant Director
+Nathan Borger, Director of Operations

 Nathan Borger grew up in Berryville.
 After attending the College of William and Mary, he returned to his hometown to work for the Bluemont Concert Series where he honed his skills in event production and learn about nonprofit management.
 Nathan began working with the Barns in 2013 as a sound technician and joined the staff full-time in 2016 as Assistant Director.
 In his spare time, he enjoys playing the guitar and banjo.